skramm/udgcd/README.md

  ```

 ##### Build options:
  - if UDGLD_PRINT_STEPS is defined, then different steps will be printed on `std::cout` (useful only for debugging purposes).
-See makefile.
+ For the provided samples, this can be done by passing option `PRINT_STEPS=Y` to make.

 ### Issues:
  <a name="s_issues"></a>